The podcast series that’s all about minding your business in contract management and source to pay.

 As an aside, Greg mentions a book by Lisa Bodell called Why Simple Wins.
 She may be a noted futurist, but the essence of the book – creating simplicity – is what Determine is doing right now and what we’ve been doing for customers: You have to make it easy for the business to do business.
 Ironically, simplicity is a complicated topic, but as you’ll learn more in our webinar on CPO Rising, helping our customers manage simplicity means making it easy for them to get their processes under management, no matter how difficult they get.

 As I noted, this podcast is a prelude to understanding CPO Rising 2017: Tools of the Trade.
-Please join Andrew Bartolini, Chief Research Officer at Ardent Partners, Greg Tennyson and me as we decipher and dissect the report in detail in our webinar on May 24 at 11AM EDT / 8AM PDT.
-If you can’t make it, register anyway and we’ll send you the link to the on-demand video.
+Please join Andrew Bartolini, Chief Research Officer at Ardent Partners, Greg Tennyson and me as we decipher and dissect the report in detail in our webinar with CPO Rising – Tools of the Trade.

 Thanks for listening in.